lnmurthy/iOSFinalProject/README.md

 ### Features Completed:

-1. **Real-time Updates:** Fetching real-time transit updates from the MTA API.
+1. **Real-time Updates:** Fetching distance data for users to see where the closest station to them is.
+We are testing with the longitude + latitude of City Hall in the Financial District.

 ### Work in Progress GIF